copsTvFan/cops-episode-guide/guide.md

 **Mesa, AZ 1**

 - (1:07 AM Assistance Call) Central Division -- Officer Walter Knox says when he was 19 he started watching the Cops TV show religiously every Saturday night.
 He watched what the officers did, how they reacted with people and it held his interest until he was old enough.
 When he was 21 he tested for Glendale where he worked for 2 1/2 years, then he went to Mesa and has been there 5 years.
 He takes a call to back up a vehicle pursuit into an apartment complex that will be a foot pursuit.
 Officer Knox searches for two suspects who abandoned their stolen vehicle in an apartment complex after another patrol unit attempted to pull them over.
-Officer Kowalski assists with the capture of a brown bear clinging to a palm tree.
-Officer Hoffman helps several victims who were wounded when an unknown assailant opened fire on their car and then fled the scene.
+- (Tucson, AZ -- 10:11 PM Welfare Call) Officer Kowalski assists with the capture of a brown bear clinging to a palm tree.
+Officer Scott Kendrick, Game Warden Rick Gerhart, Officer Liz Couser.
+"Anything can happen in Tucson".
+- (Tucson, AZ -- 10:15 PM Shooting Call) Officer Tom Hoffman helps several victims who were wounded when an unknown assailant opened fire on their car and then fled the scene.

 ## CP-1336